damalialutfiani/Quizz-on-codecademy/Learn Microsoft Excel for Data Analysis-Lesson2 Visualizing Data.md

     d.
 Eye color and hair color of 100 people.

 5. Consider the following plot displaying the estimated United States population with each zodiac sign.
 Is a pie chart an effective way to visualize this data?

+-	**No - there are too many categories to be able to distinguish between them.**
+-	No - the categories do not make up part of a whole.
+-	Yes.